cosmo-team/cosmo/README.md

 Cosmo is a fast, low-memory DNA assembler that uses a [succinct de Bruijn graph][succ].

 **VARI** is an extension to Cosmo and supports offline construction of succinct colored de Bruijn graphs.
-It can be found in the VARi branch.
+It can be found in the VARi branch, however all the components are also in this branch.
+You should use this branch for the VARI tools because it includes an important bugfix: Palendromes are not duplicated during the revcomp generation phase of succinct de Bruijn graph construction.

 **VARI-merge** is a pair of tools (vari-merge and color-merge) capable of merging the succinct colored de Bruijn graphs produced by VARI.
 The VARI-merge branch includes all of VARI.